dtulibrary/mother-docker/README.md

  `git pull --recurse-submodules`

-5. Currently, two repos still need to change to a 'dockerize' branch
+5. Currently, one still needs to change to a 'dockerize' branch

-These are:

-*docstore

 *findit-auth